Things I Wish I Knew Before My Wedding

 This is especially true if you are having an event with an ever-increasing guest count, which will require more food and drinks, and if you rent equipment, more chairs, tables, linens, silverware, glasses, centerpieces, etc.

-Remember, weddings can still be beautiful even if they don’t break the bank.
+Weddings can still be beautiful even if they don’t break the bank.
 It all depends on what images and level of service you strive for.

-So make sure to factor in some ‘wiggle room’ when you first start putting your budget together – or better yet, overestimate what you think everything will cost, so you’re not caught off-guard down the road.
+So make sure to factor in some ‘wiggle room’ when you start putting your budget together – or better yet, overestimate what you think everything will cost, so you’re not caught off-guard down the road.

-Pinterest Photos Are Gorgeous But Recreating The Look Costs A Lot
+Pinterest Photos Are Gorgeous, But Recreating The Look Costs A Lot

 You Have To Make Lots And Lots Of Decisions For Your Wedding